Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Spontaneous emission}

-To simulate the effect of spontaneously emitted photons, according to Eq. (\ref{D}) we have to take into account the particular emission pattern of the $\ket{\nu=0,J=1}$ $\leftrightarrow$ $\ket{\nu'=1,J'=0}$ transition (See Fig. \ref{vibrationLevels}).
-From this upper sub-level the spontaneous emission pattern is completely isotropic (i.e. angle independent), since it can decay to all lower sub-levels.
-The general form is thus:
+To simulate the effect of spontaneously emitted photons, according to Eq. (\ref{D}) we have to take into account the particular emission pattern of the $\ket{\nu=0,J=1} - \ket{\nu'=1,J'=0}$ transition (See Fig. \ref{vibrationLevels}(c)).
+From the upper level, the spontaneous emission pattern is completely isotropic (i.e. angle independent), since it can decay to all lower sub-levels.
+The general form is thus